Pokute/TopGeorgist/Plan.md

 		* Has limited inventory
 	* Plots
 		* Player can plant shoots
-		* Shoots grow into food after some time.
+		* Shoots grow into food
+		* It takes time for shoots to grow into food.
 		* Food can be collected by players, removing the seed.
 * Items
 	* Money